C-D-Lewis/chunky-fargate/README.md

 Dockerized image + pipeline for Chunky Minecraft rendering, with S3 as a store.

+TODO: Terraform/script to start as ECS Fargate tasks.

 ## Setup

 1. Download `ChunkyLauncher.jar` from the